Biobanks and Data registries

 Template of the Swiss Biobanking Platform for the reglement of biobanks.
 The template is endorsed by swissethics.

-Template of the Swiss Biobanking Platform for MTA 2.0 Master Legal Instrument.
+Template of the Swiss Biobanking Platform for MTA 2.0 (it consits of the template Master Legal Instrument and the template Project Agreement).
 For biological material with preanalytical and personal data (associated data).

 Information, guidelines and templates on data registries